Suspect Identified in Armed Robbery, Stabbing

-Massachusetts police have identified a man wanted in connection with an armed robbery and stabbing early Sunday morning in Raynham.
+Police have arrested a teenager wanted in connection with an armed robbery and stabbing in Raynham, Massachusetts.

-Police are searching for Eddy Fonseca, 18, of New Bedford on charges of armed robbery and assault to murder.
+Eddy Fonseca, 18, of New Bedford, is accused of armed robbery and assault to murder after an attack early Sunday morning.

 Police were first called to a home on Elm Street East at 11 p.m.
 Saturday after neighbors say there was a loud party.